MP Estate Planning UK

 ItemWhy it mattersExamples

-Mental capacity noteProtects vulnerable beneficiariesVPE1 form if someone lacks capacity
+Mental capacity noteProtects vulnerable beneficiaries’ personal informationVPE1 form if a settlor or beneficiary lacks mental capacity

-Registering your arrangement on the GOV.UK Trust Registration Service starts a short, clear process that ends with an official letter to the lead contact.
+Registering your trust arrangement on the GOV.UK Trust Registration Service is a clear, step-by-step process that ends with an official letter from HMRC to the lead trustee containing the reference number.

 Registering the trust on GOV.UK via the Trust Registration Service

-Sign in with a Government Gateway organisation account.
-Follow the on‑page questions about the lead trustee, people involved and core trust facts.
-Save a copy of your submission for your records; it helps if you need to check details later.
+Sign in with your Government Gateway organisation account.
+Follow the on-screen questions about the lead trustee, the other people connected to the trust arrangement (settlor, other trustees, beneficiaries), and the core trust details from the trust deed.
+Save or print a copy of your submission for your records — it helps enormously if you need to check details later or if queries arise.

 A modern office scene focused on a professional woman of South Asian descent sitting at a sleek desk with a laptop open, examining documents related to the Trust Registration Service.
 Foreground features the woman dressed in smart business attire, looking thoughtfully at her paperwork, with a focused expression.
 Middle ground includes a tidy desk cluttered with files, a coffee cup, and a plant, creating an organized yet approachable atmosphere.
 Background shows a bright office window with city skyscrapers outside, allowing natural light to illuminate the space.
 The overall mood is one of professionalism and diligence, capturing the essence of navigating tax registration effectively.
 Use soft, natural lighting to create an inviting and productive ambiance.